tirette/bundler/README.md

 ## Usage

-* `tirette-bundler entry.js --production` - Bundle with a production configuration.
+* `npm run bundle entry.js --production` - Bundle with a production configuration.
-* `tirette-bundler entry.js --development` - Bundle with a development configuration and start a development server with hot reloading.
+* `npm run bundle entry.js --development` - Bundle with a development configuration and start a development server with hot reloading.